 To see an inmate you must go to www.inmatesales.com to set up account and appointment.
 Officers can not schedule for you.
 You can also call 1-877-998-5678 for assistance.

 The Cherokee County Detention Center does not accept any property for inmates from the outside due to security risks.
 Inmates may purchase all necessary items from the inmate commissary.
-Inmates may release their personal property to friends and family.
 Any property left by the inmate will only be held for 7 days.

 The Cherokee County Detention Center accepts funds for inmate commissary two different ways.
-One, by adding funds to the Keefe Cashier machine in the lobby of the Sheriff's Office which accepts CASH ONLY.
-The other is WWW.SMARTDEPOSIT.COM or by phone at 1-866-394-0490 You will only need the inmates full name, their resident ID (first and last initial followed by the last 4 of the social security number), and location to set up an account to add funds.
+One, by adding funds to the Legacy Cashier machine in the lobby of the Sheriff's Office which accepts cash and credit/debit cards.
+The other is WWW.JAILATM.COM You will only need the inmates full name, date of birth and location to set up an account to add funds.

 Money may also be added to an inmates telephone account two different ways.
 One, by adding funds to the CPC kiosk machine in the lobby of the Sheriff's Office, which accepts cash, credit or debit cards or go to www.cpcjail.com or 1-877-998-5678.

 Inmate health care is provided at the facility by Southern Health Partners, consisting of 2 LPN's, and 1 Doctor.
 Inmates requiring medical attention may request to see a nurse 7 days a week, 7AM to 5PM.
 Medical Staff members are on call for all after hours incidents requiring medical attention.